queerviolet/exercise.therapist/README.js.md

 user and write out a log of the therapy session to the browser window.
 You can look at it to understand what it's doing (and please do!), but the only function you need to write is `Therapist.prototype.listen`.
-This function takes a user's feelings (whatever the user just typed), and will call `say` to print the therapist's responses.
+This function takes a user's feelings (whatever the user just typed), and will call `this.session.say` to emit the therapist's responses.

 Therapists only really say three or four things.
 Some variation of "What does that bring up for you?", "How are you feeling in your body right now?", and